patr-schm/surface-maps-via-adaptive-triangulations/README.md

 * Double-click to set pivot point
 * Scroll mouse wheel to zoom

-Press Escape to close the widget.
-Some demos will open several widgets in succession.
+Press Escape to close the window.
+Some demos will open several windows in succession.

 # Authors
 * [Patrick Schmidt](https://www.graphics.rwth-aachen.de/person/232/)